 The street in front of the Riviera Convention Center was packed with race fans and race teams.
 There was an overhead blow up sign advertising Tecate beer the riders would start under.
 Stoic faced policemen lined both sides of the street keeping back fans and team members from getting too close to the start line.
 I felt like the policemen were taking their job much too seriously.
 The first half mile of race course was on the city streets.
 Almost the entire distance was lined with spectators braving the cold morning air to watch the bikes leave.

 Numbers had been drawn to determine the starting order.
 The motorcycles start the race one at a time every minute.
 Our number was 4X.
-This meant we were in the Open Pro class and the sixth bike off the line.
+This meant we were in the Open Pro class and the fourth bike off the line.
 Behind us were a number of other classes of motorcycle racers.
 The classes differed by engine size, age of the team, and riding ability.
 Richard Jackson, whom I had met a few days earlier, and team were riding in the 50+ Class which meant every rider was fifty years or older.
 The starting order of the classes was determined by the speed of the riders in the class.
 Typically the sportsman classes are the slowest and start last.
 The quad classes started after the bikes.
 Then there would be a three hour window before the 800 horsepower unlimited trucks called Trophy Trucks started.
 The Trophy Trucks were followed by the high horsepower unlimited buggies called Class 1.
 These were then followed by numerous other four wheel vehicle classes of varying speeds.
 There was even a class for slightly modified Volkswagen Bugs.
 It is called Class 11 and they are the slowest and most do not complete the course in the allotted time.
 Remove the windows, install some race seats and seat belts, fabricate a roll cage and you can race in Baja with a Bug!